-The ‘electric’ pickup truck is about to explode this decade with most models, if not all of them, ditching their conventional engines for a cheap to run, torquey, maintenance-free and emissions-free solution.
+The pickup truck market is about to explode this decade with most models, if not all of them, ditching their conventional engines for a cheap to run, torquey, maintenance-free and emissions-free electric powertrains.
 The Tesla Cybertruck may have well sparked a new generation of pickups and in this story we investigate the 9 electric pickup trucks that you will be able to buy within a few years.

 1. Tesla Cybertruck – 2021 launch – 3,500 lbs (1,587 kg) payload